loopofhope/ToDo-CRUD/README.md

 # ToDo-CRUD
 TO-DO app with CRUD features
+Understanding the basics of CRUD by making a simple To-Do App :)